-- When you miss a day of doing “the things,” you accept it without judgment, even if you notice the impact.
+- When you miss a day of doing “the things,” you accept it without self-judgment, even if you notice the impact.

 - You take time to integrate what you’ve learned by incorporating it into your life consistently for more than a short period (days, weeks, in some cases months).

 - Continuing education strengthens your practice/offerings and gets you paid.
-(E.g. Enrolling in multiple high-dollar training programs but not starting your business/working with clients or integrating it into your offerings.)
+(Unlike enrolling in multiple high-dollar training programs but not starting your business or integrating it into your client offerings.)

 - Your interests are diverse and life aspects (partner, kids, friends, family, work, etc) also have priority.

 - Your conversations are diverse; in other words, not every conversation requires mention of your “healing journey” even if you’re hanging out with like-minded friends.

 - You feel comfortable calling a spade a spade––“this situation sucks,” “I’m pissed off” or “I feel like crap”––without having to lean on or defend your spiritual or healing work while interacting with others.
 “But I know it’s all for a higher purpose.”
 (To be clear, there’s nothing wrong with this belief; rather, it’s the motivation behind sharing the belief or shame felt when experiencing and expressing your human-ness.)